mys-lang/mys/README.rst

   **WARNING**: Data races will occur when multiple threads uses a variable at the same time, which will likely make the program crash.

-- Integers have a platform dependent maximum size, usually 32 or 64 bits.
+- Integers and floats have a platform dependent maximum size, usually 32 or 64 bits.

-- ``super()`` does not exists.
+- The built-in function ``super()`` does not exists.
 Base class constructors are called implicitly.

 - Decorators does not exist.

 - Variable function arguments ``*args`` and ``**kwargs`` are not supported, except to some built-in functions.

+- Async is not supported.

 Text editor settings
 --------------------